Hear a wide range of classical music in a season of informal concerts with the BBC Proms at the Royal Albert Hall and in venues across London.

 BBC Proms 2017 Programme

 Details of the 2017 BBC Proms are yet to be announced.
-Check back nearer the time for the confirmed dates and line-up of the 123rd edition of the classical music event.
+Check back nearer the time for the full line-up of the 123rd edition of the classical music event.

 What is Promming at the Proms?